MetaDocencia/SitioWeb-NV/content/eventos/index.en.md

   - date: "2025-06-10"
     place: "Bogotá, Colombia.
 Hybrid."
-    title: "CLACSO – 10th Latin American and Caribbean Conference on Social Sciences"
+    title: "CLACSO - X Conferencia Latinoamericana y Caribeña de Ciencias Sociales [CLACSO – 10th Latin American and Caribbean Conference on Social Sciences]"
-    summary: "María Ángela Petrizzo joined the launch of the book “Knowledge as a Common Good.
-Contributions from Latin America and the Caribbean to Open Science: Dominique Babini Prize” as a panelist, representing MetaDocencia and sharing our experience reflected in the chapter “Epistemic Justice and Open Science in Latin America and the Caribbean: the case of MetaDocencia”."
+    summary: "María Ángela Petrizzo joined the launch of the book “Conocimiento como bien común.
+Aportes desde América Latina y el Caribe a la ciencia abierta: Premio Dominique Babini” [“Knowledge as a Common Good.
+Contributions from Latin America and the Caribbean to Open Science: Dominique Babini Prize”] as a panelist, representing MetaDocencia and sharing our experience reflected in the chapter “Justicia epistémica y ciencia abierta en América Latina y el Caribe: el caso de MetaDocencia” [“Epistemic Justice and Open Science in Latin America and the Caribbean: the case of MetaDocencia”]."
     image: "/media/eventos/20250625_CLACSO.jpg"
     image_alt: "Photo from the CLACSO 2025 event."
     url: "https://conferenciaclacso.org/"